pmem/pmem.github.io/content/pmdk/libpmemblk.md

 description: ""
 disclaimer: "The contents of this web site and the associated <a href=\"https://github.com/pmem\">GitHub repositories</a> are BSD-licensed open source."
 ---

+### Discontinuation of the project
+The **libpmemblk** project will no longer be maintained by Intel.
+- Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.
+- Intel no longer accepts patches to this project.
+- If you have an ongoing need to use this project, are interested in independently developing it, or would like to maintain patches for the open source software community, please create your own fork of this project.
+- You will find more information [here](/blog/2022/11/update-on-pmdk-and-our-long-term-support-strategy/).

 ### The libpmemblk library

 **libpmemblk** implements a pmem-resident array of blocks,